missionpinball/mpf-docs/hardware/opp/cobrapin/index.rst

     * Neopixel support for 512 RGB pixels (RGBW also possible but may be limited to ~460 pixels)
     * 24-50V power filter.
 Board also provides the common ground for the supplies.
     * Fuses for solenoid banks and Neopixels

+The size of the board is about 197 x 115 mm.
+Mounting holes are available in the corners of the board, spaced 184 mm and 103 mm respectively.
+Mounting holes are good for M4 screws.

 Overview video about Cobrapin: